torvalds/linux/Documentation/networking/device_drivers/ethernet/amd/pds_core.rst

 Support
 =======

-For general Linux networking support, please use the netdev mailing list, which is monitored by AMD/Pensando personnel::
+For general GNU/Linux networking support, please use the netdev mailing list, which is monitored by AMD/Pensando personnel::

   netdev@vger.kernel.org